turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 12:47 [[start:767398][end:767952]] Okay.
 [[start:768086][end:769330]] Made up of what?
-[[start:770580][end:778896]] And so JF wrote some expressions, and you can see from the link and look a little more with some images and more of what he wrote.
+[[start:770580][end:778896]] And so J.F. wrote some expressions, and you can see from the link and look a little more with some images and more of what he wrote.
 [[start:779008][end:781492]] But a few of these, I thought, were just excellent.
-[[start:781636][end:787156]] Intelligence is a process enacted by interacting parts, not a property of individuals.
+[[start:781636][end:787156]] "Intelligence is a process enacted by interacting parts, not a property of individuals."

 13:07 [[start:787268][end:789450]] Again, whatever that would even mean.
-[[start:790220][end:791800]] Inaction is death.
+[[start:790220][end:791800]] "Inaction is death.
-[[start:792400][end:796860]] Being by doing action without prediction is reckless.
+[[start:792400][end:796860]] Being by doing.
+Action without prediction is reckless.
 [[start:797840][end:799950]] No prediction without sense making.
-[[start:800560][end:806130]] No sense made without a self versus the world or a self in the world.
+[[start:800560][end:806130]] No sense made without a self versus the world" or a self in the world.

-13:26 [[start:806580][end:809970]] A collective is differently intelligent than its members.
+13:26 [[start:806580][end:809970]] "A collective is differently intelligent than its members."
 [[start:810580][end:816770]] Maybe trivially different, maybe better in every way, maybe another direction in every way.

 13:38 [[start:818840][end:823328]] Why do individuals participate in collectives?
 [[start:823424][end:826740]] Why are people in groups?

-13:50 [[start:830220][end:847308]] Because sacrificing the autonomy to the collective provides benefit, survival, or even thrival benefits that's that I to we no making of sense without the self acting in or on the world.
+13:50 [[start:830220][end:847308]] Because sacrificing the autonomy to the collective provides benefit, survival, or even thrival benefits. that's that "I to we."
+"No making of sense without the self acting in or on the world.

 14:07 [[start:847394][end:850584]] It's not just some essence that's disembodied.
 [[start:850632][end:852670]] This is what embodiment is all about.
-[[start:853680][end:857440]] An autonomous agent is a self organizing collective of parts.
+[[start:853680][end:857440]] "An autonomous agent is a self organizing collective of parts.
 [[start:857860][end:861250]] Parts of a collective can themselves be autonomous agents.

 14:22 [[start:862020][end:865810]] Collectives form to improve the chance of survival of their members.
-[[start:866260][end:870580]] And an agent in a collective benefits from the intelligence of the collective.
+[[start:866260][end:870580]] And an agent in a collective benefits from the intelligence of the collective."
-[[start:871080][end:882612]] So to me, this presentation and line of research pursued by JF and others absolutely puts a bow on the what is an individual, what is a collective?
+[[start:871080][end:882612]] So to me, this presentation and line of research pursued by J.F. and others absolutely puts a bow on the "what is an individual, what is a collective?"
 [[start:882756][end:893900]] Why do we even talk about, quote, individuals or quote collectives when we recognize the multiscale nature of complex adaptive systems.

 14:55 [[start:895920][end:902536]] Third Perspective a Symbiotic view of Life we have never been individuals.
-[[start:902568][end:911276]] This is a 2012 paper by Gilbert, SAP and Tower and just to read a few aspects of what they wrote in the abstract.
+[[start:902568][end:911276]] This is a 2012 paper by Gilbert, Sapp and Tauber and just to read a few aspects of what they wrote in the abstract:

-15:11 [[start:911388][end:918740]] The notion of the biological individual is crucial to studies of genetics, immunology, evolution, develop anatomy and physiology.
+15:11 [[start:911388][end:918740]] "The notion of the 'biological individual' is crucial to studies of genetics, immunology, evolution, develop anatomy and physiology.
-[[start:919080][end:930650]] Each of these biological subdisciplines has a specific conception of individuality which has historically provided conceptual context for integrating newly acquired data.
+[[start:919080][end:930650]] Each of these biological subdisciplines has a specific conception of individuality which has historically provided conceptual context for integrating newly acquired data."

-15:33 [[start:933260][end:949580]] Few descriptions animals cannot be considered individuals by anatomical or physiological criteria because a diversity of symbionts are both present and functional in completing metabolic pathways and serving other physiological functions.
+15:33 [[start:933260][end:949580]] A few descriptions.
+"Animals cannot be considered individuals by anatomical or physiological criteria because a diversity of symbionts are both present and functional in completing metabolic pathways and serving other physiological functions.
 [[start:950240][end:955340]] Similarly, these new studies have shown that animal development is incomplete without symbionts.
-[[start:956180][end:967056]] Symbionts also constitute a second mode of genetic inheritance providing selectable genetic variation for natural selection which connects it to the evolutionary concept of an individual.
+[[start:956180][end:967056]] Symbionts also constitute a second mode of genetic inheritance providing selectable genetic variation for natural selection which connects it to the evolutionary concept of an individual."
-[[start:967238][end:972816]] So if we pursue the metabolic oh, it's all the metabolic networks and how they're all connected.
+[[start:967238][end:972816]] So if we pursue the metabolic oh, it's all the metabolic networks and how they're all connected:

-16:12 [[start:972848][end:973636]] That's the individual.
+16:12 [[start:972848][end:973636]] that's the individual.

 16:13 [[start:973738][end:974036]] All right.
 [[start:974058][end:976480]] Well, that includes the microbiome and symbionts.
-[[start:976560][end:980496]] Well, no, it's the physiology and the decision making and the neurophysiology.
+[[start:976560][end:980496]] Well, no, it's the physiology and the decision-making and the neurophysiology.
 [[start:980608][end:982988]] Those are also in play with the symbionts.
 [[start:983104][end:987512]] Well, at least evolution only selects upon the germ line, right?

-16:27 [[start:987566][end:995976]] Well, no, actually there are these multiple mechanisms of inheritance whether they're relevant in a given situation or not is situational.
+16:27 [[start:987566][end:995976]] Well, no, actually there are these multiple mechanisms of inheritance; whether they're relevant in a given situation or not is situational.
 [[start:996088][end:1000860]] But in principle they exist and they're increasingly coming to be recognized.
-[[start:1001280][end:1010124]] Additionally for the immune system commonly described as quote, self versus non self or self identification or self other discrimination.
+[[start:1001280][end:1010124]] Additionally for the immune system commonly described as quote, self versus non self or self identification or self-other discrimination.
 [[start:1010252][end:1014140]] After all, we talk about autografting and allografting.
-[[start:1014300][end:1027360]] But of course there are aspects of quote, self or self under some definitions like an epitope from a protein in cartilage that an autoimmune disorder might target.
+[[start:1014300][end:1027360]] But of course there are aspects of "Self or "self under some definitions" like an epitope from a protein in cartilage that an autoimmune disorder might target.

-17:07 [[start:1027440][end:1038504]] So the immune system is mobilized against self under some definitions sometime and is not mobilized against other under some definitions sometimes.
+17:07 [[start:1027440][end:1038504]] So the immune system is mobilized against self under some definitions sometime and is not mobilized against others under some definitions sometimes.

-17:18 [[start:1038702][end:1044904]] Like we're not constantly mounting a massive immune response to our gut microbiome.
-[[start:1044952][end:1070420]] Our skin microbiome, recognizing the holobiont, the multicellular Eukaryote, plus its colonies of persistent symbionts as a critically important unit of anatomy, development, physiology, immunology and evolution and cognition, opens up a new investigative avenue and conceptually challenges the ways in which the biological subdisciplines have heretofore characterized living entities.
+17:18 [[start:1038702][end:1044904]] Like we're not constantly mounting a massive immune response to our gut microbiome., [[start:1044952][end:1070420]] or skin microbiome.
+"Recognizing the 'holobiont,' the multicellular eukaryote, plus its colonies of persistent symbionts as a critically important unit of anatomy, development, physiology, immunology and evolution and cognition, opens up a new investigative avenue and conceptually challenges the ways in which the biological subdisciplines have heretofore characterized living entities."
-[[start:1070760][end:1074336]] Here we have the COVID of the famous work Leviathan.
+[[start:1070760][end:1074336]] Here we have the cover of the famous work Leviathan.
 [[start:1074448][end:1079812]] It's a large person constituted of other people really making the point clear.

 17:59 [[start:1079866][end:1087240]] But if we zoomed in on, quote, an individual person wouldn't we find something like societies of cells?
 [[start:1088300][end:1089530]] What is an individual?
 [[start:1090220][end:1091784]] When is an individual?
 [[start:1091982][end:1095470]] What and what's on the line?
-[[start:1096880][end:1099420]] I thought those are such big questions.
+[[start:1096880][end:1099420]] I thought those are such big questions,

-18:19 [[start:1099570][end:1112530]] Maybe could we connect it to a little bit of more of a bibliographic piece of data just to show a snapshot and to open up this discussion to you all about what's on the line with what's an individual.
+18:19 [[start:1099570][end:1112530]] maybe could we connect it to a little bit of more of a bibliographic piece of data just to show a snapshot and to open up this discussion to you all about what's on the line with what's an individual.
 [[start:1113220][end:1122420]] And so what I did is I searched for some literature trends on PubMed and here is the results per 100,000 citations for collective behavior.
 [[start:1122760][end:1135224]] And so we see collective behavior first being mentioned in the 1950s, at least in this literature database, and rising up on through around 500 or 400 or 500 per hundred thousand.
 [[start:1135342][end:1138056]] So 1000 out of 100,000 would be 1%.
-[[start:1138238][end:1149692]] So half of a percent of all the citations on a major biolytic literature database had collective behavior in them.
+[[start:1138238][end:1149692]] So half of a percent of all the citations on a major bioliterature database had collective behavior in them.

 19:09 [[start:1149746][end:1153084]] So that's a huge amount of work, and it looks like it goes down.
 [[start:1153202][end:1159010]] But when you actually look at how many citations there are, it's been about 4000 publications per year.